 Conclusion: Is the fee Airbnb fee worth it?

 As a host, I think the 3% host service fee is fair and beneficial, especially since the fee goes towards making sure that the Airbnb platform runs smoothly and that I have 24/7 customer service available to me.

 I use the online and app platforms all the time to communicate with my guests and to view reservation information.
+The Airbnb review based model is also a great way to keep both parties accountable.
 It’s nice to know that Airbnb will use the fee to improve my hosting experience which, in turn, improves the experience for my guests as well.
 I also appreciate that I’ve been able to connect with customer service for general questions and urgent situations.

 The fee is a small price to pay to use Airbnb as a trusted method to make my home available to guests from all over the world.
 With such a small fee, you can now spend on enhancing your unit’s kitchen, bathroom or any other area.